 The two images below shows the difference in sea surface temperatures of the Arctic Ocean, between August 4, 2020, 12 GMT and a forecast for August 22, 2020, 12 GMT.
-The important difference between the two images is the shrinking of the pale blue area in the Arctic Ocean, where the sea surface temperature is below 0°C, and the increase in areas with other tints of blue where the sea surface temperature is above 0°C.
+The important difference between the two images is the shrinking of the pale blue area (where the sea surface temperature is below 0°C) in the Arctic Ocean and the increase in areas with other tints of blue (above 0°C).

 The image below, from a recent post, shows ocean surface temperatures on August 10, 2020, with very high anomalies showing up where the sea ice has disappeared.
 The image also shows that the Arctic Ocean in many places is very shallow (right panel).

 The dramatic decline of the sea ice is even more evident when looking at the fall in ice thickness.
 The navy.mil animation below was run on August 16, 2020, and shows sea ice thickness over 30 days (last 8 frames are forecasts for August 17 – August 24, 2020).

 As discussed in earlier posts such as this one, the rising temperature of the Arctic Ocean threatens to destabilize methane hydrates contained in sediments at the seafloor of the Arctic Ocean.

 As the top image shows, the methane hydrates tipping point could be crossed soon, as the Arctic Ocean is heating up dramatically, which is in part the result of the latent heat tipping point getting crossed, which makes that the temperature of the Arctic Ocean can rise very rapidly.